 Select the outcome

-Once you’re satisfied with all submissions and are ready to have students move forward in your quest, select the appropriate outcome: The checkmark means the student successfully completed the objective; the X means they have unsuccessfully completed it.
+Once you’re satisfied with all submissions and are ready to have students move forward in your quest, select the appropriate outcome: The green checkmark means the student successfully completed the objective; the red X means they have unsuccessfully completed it.
 Both outcomes can lead students to the same next objective or to different objectives, depending on how you set up your quests.
 You can also select the outcome for each of your students when uploading reviewed files or from the Overview tab of the objective.

 Learn more about Quests here: